 Almost in a mist, I walked down a wet, busy street with vehicles flying by overhead, shuttles like I remembered when I was first waking up, lots of people in uniform tunics, dual color, walking here and there, and sweet, serene music coming out of the building ahead.

 Beside me, holding my hand, walked a very beautiful, blonde-haired woman, whose presence seems quite familiar and comforting, and she leans closer, perhaps for warmth, as droplets of water fall from above, but my reflection in the window looked taller than what I have been seeing in the mirrors in the hotel rooms.
-Overhead is a sign, "Chez Hoites" (for all you English-only-speakers, that is "shay What" and it means the place of the soulful people).
+Overhead is a sign, written in something resembling Gaule, "Chez Hoites" (for all us who speak Standard and not Gaule, that is "shay What" and it means the place of the soulful people).

-Just as the door slides open, half to one side and half to the other, to show a room full of lush, green decor, ornately draped and well-appointed tables and an old man, who is playing a rich, forlorn melody on a small accordian, I awakened suddenly, startled, in my rented room at Kobenhavn, its walls covered with pictures of strange, mythical creatures, to hear the ding of an announcement.
+Just as the door slides open, half to one side and half to the other, to show a room full of lush, green decor, ornately draped and well-appointed tables and an old man, who is playing a rich, forlorn melody on a small expanding and contracting box, which I recognized as an acordian, I awakened suddenly, startled, in my rented room at Kobenhavn, its walls covered with pictures of strange, mythical creatures, to hear the ding of an announcement.

 Government Center...Another ration.
 Great.
 I need a new barf bag for the trip back to Tau.
 For some reason, I just can't call it home.
 I'm not sure if I even know what that is.

 I've been laying low, reading everything I can get my hands on, almost in a nervous breakdown, worried about my recent performance on the job.
 I'm still a little freaked out over my run-in with those pirates.
 Remind me not to indulge Pompano on any more of his errands.